hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 - The essay is due **24 hours before the supervision**.
 - It should be **at most 2,500 words**.
-- Submit a **.docx** or **.pages** file to *hrs53* at *cam.ac.uk*.
+- Submit to *hrs53* at *cam.ac.uk* either as
+    - a **.docx**/**.pages** file or
+    - a **pdf** scan of a handwritten essay.

 Style:

-If the essay is written on paper, it should be double-spaced—i.e., every other line should be empty to make space for comments.
+- If the essay is handwritten, it should be double-spaced—i.e., every other line should be empty to make space for comments.

-If it is typed, it should have a serif font (i.e., Times New Roman), line height 1.5, justified margins, and font-size 12.
+- If it is typed, it should have a serif font (i.e., Times New Roman), line height 1.5, justified margins, and font-size 12.

 The essay should